Mountain House Car Accident and Personal Injury Lawyer

 Economic damages consider existing financial losses and those incurred in the future that may be suffered by an injured party.
 These include:

 - Medical Bills: The costs for past and future expenses of necessary and reasonable medical treatment are recoverable.
 These include hospital stays, ambulance fees, diagnostic testing, physical therapy, chiropractic care, prescriptions, medical appliances, and more.
 The cost of travel to and from medical appointments may also be recovered.

 Noneconomic damages are designed to compensate injured people for the intangible losses related to how the trauma has affected their lives.
 These include:

 - Disfigurement: Injuries from a motor vehicle accident can be severe and even permanent, including disfigurement and scarring.
 At a minimum, scarring in a visible location can cause immense trauma and embarrassment.
-For some, disfigurement can affect their ability to get a job and their enjoyment of life.
+For some, disfigurement can affect their ability to get a job and enjoy life.
 In these cases, an injured party may be reimbursed for cosmetic surgery costs to revise the scarring and the emotional and psychological distress associated with the trauma.

 - Loss of Consortium: A spouse of an injured party who has suffered a debilitating injury or has passed away may be able to submit a claim for loss of consortium.
 This attempts to acknowledge and compensate the spouse for the impact on the marital relationship through financial damages.
 These consider the loss of love, companionship, affection, and sexual dysfunction or impairment.
 The inability to conceive children may also be considered.

 - Pain and Suffering: No amount of money can lessen the emotional suffering and mental anguish an injured party and their family endure after an accident.
 In California, those who have been injured in a crash may be able to collect compensation for the unfortunate experiences they have suffered.